 Three or more authors

-If a citation refers to a work by three or more authors, use the abbreviation "et al." after the first author instead of writing all the names.
+If the source you are referring to has three or more authors, do not list all the names but use the abbreviation "et al." after the name of the first author instead.

 To cite a paper written by Hunter, Smith and Johnsson: